virtualeconomy/py-vsys/doc/smart_contract/tok_ctrt_no_split.md

 > With “Unit”, float numbers can be represented in integers so as to avoid the uncertainty comes from float computation.
 If we set unit == 100, 1.5 tokens are actually stored as 150 on the blockchain.

 ## Usage with Python SDK

+### Work flow of the contract

+Remember to comment out the previous transaction when acting on the new transaction.
+Before start the new transaction, wait 6 seconds until the previous transaction is completely on blockchain.

+First [register](#registration) a token contract without split, Keep a record of the contract id.

+[Issue](issue) the tokens.
+The max issue amount is defined when the token contract is registered.

+Now the tokens can be [deposited](#deposit) into(and [withdrawed](#withdraw) from) other smart contracts(except for token contract and system contract).

+The contract also provide some optional functions.
+For example, [supersede](#supersede) is to transfer the owner right to another account, [transfer](#transfer) is a combination of deposit and withdraw, [destroy](#destroy) is to destroy a certain amount of the tokens.

 ### Registration